esper-io/dev-docs/docs/home/console.md

 ## Feedback Widget

-Wherever you are in the Console, the blue Feedback Widget at the bottom right corner of the Console will allow you to share detailed feedback and report issues without leaving the screen.
+Wherever you are in the Console, the blue Feedback button at the bottom right corner of the Console will allow you to share detailed feedback and report issues without leaving the screen.

 ![Esper console with feedback widget highlighted](./assets/GettingStarted/feedback_widget-tab.png)

-Clicking on the Feedback Widget brings up a screen overlay with the following tools:
+Clicking on **Feedback** brings up a screen with the following tools:

 * Box tool – Highlight a specific area of the page and comment on that area.
 If you prefer, the comment can be removed and simply left with the box outline.
 * Blackout tool – Blackout any sensitive information on the screen.